526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 > © 2020-2024 The Marauders Verbatim copying and distribution of this entire article are permitted worldwide, without royalty, in any medium, provided this notice is preserved.

+`copyright` can include [Markdown syntax](https://www.markdownguide.org/tools/hugo/).
+This is best used for including hyperlinks, emoji, or text formatting.

 The years of `.Date` and `.Lastmod` are used to create a date range for your copyrighted material. [dateFormat](/posts/theme-documentation-basics/#date-format) **must** be set in `config.toml` if `.Lastmod` is present in any front matter.